-These Application Notes describe the configuration necessary to connect Avaya Aura® Communication Server R7.65, Avaya Aura® Session Manager R7.0 and Avaya Session Border Controller for Enterprise R7.1 to Sunrise Business Voice Direct SIP Trunk.
-Sunrise Business Voice Direct SIP Trunk is a SIP-based Voice over IP solution providing businesses a flexible, cost-saving alternative to traditional hardwired telephony trunks.
+These Application Notes describe the configuration necessary to connect Avaya Communication Server R7.6, Avaya Aura® Session Manager R7.0 and Avaya Session Border Controller for Enterprise R7.1 to Swisscom Enterprise SIP service.
+Swisscom Enterprise SIP service is a SIP-based Voice over IP solution providing businesses a flexible, cost-saving alternative to traditional hardwired telephony trunks.
 The service was successfully tested with a number of observations listed in Section 2.2.